 While YouTube is valuable for businesses, can small video creators survive and thrive on the platform?
 Let’s take a look at the YouTube money statistics to find out.

-YouTube Stats About Influencers
+YouTube Influencers Stats

-22. A substantial number of creators, almost 23%, mentioned the lack of time as their top challenge.
+- A substantial number of creators, almost 23%, mentioned the lack of time as their top challenge.
 As a one-man show, many are also starved of resources.

 So, how does it translate into tangible revenue?

 - Well, “success” on YouTube might mean a life of poverty because even with millions of views every month, you might be unable to make rent.
 It’s no wonder that many creators consider YouTube as a creative project/hobby.
 Merely 27% use it for their work full-time.